CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_cloudMeta.md

 * The summary report  you just prepared is conveniently available as a single .html file that can be opened in any browser.
 The problem is that this file resides on a google-owned harddrive and there is no simple way to open and view .html files directly in the terminal.
 So, we need to transfer it to your laptop harddrive.

 * Notice that your SSH terminal window has a small gear icon in the upper right-hand corner of the screen.
-Click on this and choose *download file* from the dropdown menu.
+Click on this and choose *Download file* from the dropdown menu.

-* In the pop-up box, enter the path to
+* In the pop-up box, enter the path to summary report  `/home/USERNAME/workshop-project/sunbeam_output/reports/final_report.html`, with your own username.

 * we'll expore and discuss the report together to conclude the workshop!